uhop/dcl-site/source/docs/mini_js/supercall/index.md

 constructor definition".
    1. It makes super calls as cheap as possible.
 No extra expences per call.
-   2. It makes debugging simple: going inside a super call brings a programmer directly to the next method without any stubs or wrapper functions.
+   2. It makes debugging simple: going inside a super call brings a programmer directly to the next method without any stubs, thunks, or wrapper functions.
-   3. Even if a programmer failed to check if `sup` is truthy, JavaScript will generate an exception pointing directly to the site of failure without any intermediaries.
+   3. Even if a programmer failed to check if `sup` is truthy and called it anyway, JavaScript will generate an exception pointing directly to the site of failure without any intermediaries.
    4. Both functions should be unique and created dynamically exactly like in examples.
 4. If a super method throw an exception, it is a programmer's responsibility to catch it, to ignore it, or to pass it through.